Skip to Content

 This is one area of the garden where you can go as wild as you like.
 A cute little garden shed in funky colors and some added building decor just can’t go wrong in a cottage garden.

-I love the gingerbread look of this garden shed.
-See more garden sheds inspiration here.
+I love the look of this garden shed featured in the children’s garden in Boothbay Botanic Garden.
+See more garden shed inspiration here.

 12. Incorporate a trellis